HBPei/mongo-on-k8s/README.md

 - `kubectl delete -f mongo-ingress.yaml` to delete the Ingress.
 (This will prompt an error if you skip Step 7, since the Ingress resource does not exist)
 - `kubectl delete -f mongo-secret.yaml` to delete the Secret.
 - `kubectl delete -f mongo-namespace.yaml` to delete the Namespace.

+OR

+- `kubectl delete -f mongo-namespace.yaml` to delete the Namespace and all resources under it.